Fraudulent Inducement Texas: Everything You Need to Know

 A settlement agreement is a legally binding contract in which obligations may be imposed upon all of the parties involved.
 For example, if you leave your current place of employment and go to work for a competitor, despite having signed a non-compete agreement, then your employee could potentially sue you for breach of that agreement.
 But, what if you are still owed money for commissions, unused vacation time, etc., that you have not yet received?

 You could, in turn, file a countersuit against your employer.
 When all is said and done, you and your former employer may enter into a settlement agreement wherein you both agree to let go of the pending litigation and agree to not pursue future action against each other.

 Settlement agreements are binding, although some exceptions do exist.
 For example, as is true with any type of contract or legal document, no party can be, in any way, coerced into signing a settlement agreement.
 Should there end up being evidence of coercion, it will deem the agreement null and void.

 Fraud Versus Breach of Contract

 There can sometimes be some confusion as to the difference between fraud and breach of contract.
-While a breach of contract may exist as an act of fraudulent inducement, they are not one in the same, nor does one have to exist for the other to occur.
-While fraud is essentially one party deliberately deceiving another party, with harm then befalling that party, a breach of contract essentially exists when one of the involved parties in a contractual agreement fails to uphold their end of the agreement.
+While a breach of contract may exist as an act of fraudulent inducement, they are not one and the same, nor does one have to exist for the other to occur.
+While fraud is essentially one party deliberately deceiving another party, with harm than befalling that party, a breach of contract essentially exists when one of the involved parties in a contractual agreement fails to uphold their end of the agreement.
 As such, within the scope of a breach of contract, no ill intent needs to exist.